jetbridge/cdk-nextjs/API.md

 AWS Lambda execution role.

-The role that will be assumed by the AWS Lambda.
+The role is shared by provider framework's onEvent, isComplete lambda, and onTimeout Lambda functions.
-Must be assumable by the 'lambda.amazonaws.com' service principal.
+This role will be assumed by the AWS Lambda, so it must be assumable by the 'lambda.amazonaws.com' service principal.

 ---